 Wine rated (2022 guide) 91/100

-A linear, tight red with aromas of blackberries, blueberries, and fresh herbs.
-It is medium-bodied, with brightness and freshness.
-Drink now or hold.
+A clean, tightly structured red wine with aromas of blackberries, blueberries, and fresh herbs.
+It is medium-bodied, with vibrancy and freshness.
+Enjoy now or cellar.

 Yves Beck